JernauMoratGurgeh666/JernauMoratGurgeh666/README.md

 <br>

-# 🎯 Craving Strategy, Marketing & Business Challenges
+# 🎯 Let me help you Future-Proof your Business

-🚀 Innovative Creative Director with 20+ years of international experience, blending AI expertise and marketing prowess.
+🏆 Award-winning marketing maverick with 20+ years of international experience, leveraging cutting-edge AI & creative strategies to drive business transformation.

-🦾 Architected AI-powered chatbots, boosting sales by 30%.

-👏🏼 Delivered impactful AI Masterclasses, improving comprehension by 40%.
+🚀 Uniquely combining the precision of a data scientist with the imagination of a world-class creative director, I've orchestrated 360° campaigns for 100+ global brands with up to €120M budgets, consistently delivering 25-40% improvements in ROI, brand awareness & ops efficiency.

+🧠 My rare blend of high-functioning Asperger's & ADHD fuels unparalleled problem-solving capabilities, allowing me to "think like a bot" while maintaining a deeply human understanding of narratives.

+🤖 From deploying AI chatbots to engineering LLM+RAG systems, I bridge the gap between creativity & technology, positioning your company at the forefront of the AI revolution.

-🦅 Spearheaded 80+ keynotes on AI and creative tech strategies.
+🦅 Spearheaded 80+ keynotes on creativity, tech & AI with up to 7 hour Masterclasses for 30+ ppl.

-🛠️ Engineered open-source LLM+RAG systems, reducing content creation time by 50%.

-💰 Managed €120M budgets, increasing ROI by 25%.

-🏆 Achieved 75% pitch success rate for global brands.
+💰 Achieved 75% pitch success rate for global brands.

 🧭 Excels in crisis management, data-driven marketing, and rapid tech adoption.

-🧠 Combines analytical thinking with creative problem-solving to drive transformative results in AI-integrated marketing landscapes.

 <br>